GidsOpenStandaarden/OpenPGO-Medmij-ImplementatieBouwstenen-NodeJS/README.md

 ```

 ## Gegevensdienstnamenlijst
-On creation the GNL object downloads the Gegevensdienstnamenlijst schema, the Gegevensdienstnamelijst itself and then validates the list against the schema.
+On creation the GNL object downloads the Gegevensdienstnamenlijst schema, the Gegevensdienstnamenlijst itself and then validates the list against the schema.
 ```javascript
 var medmij = require('node-medmij');
 new medmij.GNL(function(error, gnl) {